lgds47/Job-Agent/README.md

 resume tailoring, cover letter generation, skill gap analysis, and portfolio project scaffolding — with you staying in the decision loop at every meaningful step.

-Built for an early-career ML/data engineer targeting roles in the Los Angeles, Orange County, and San Diego areas, as well as remote positions.
+Built for an early-career ML/data engineer.

 ---